Accessorial Charge Scoring: Implementation Guide

 fallback_score: 0.75

-Deterministic Scoring Engine Implementation
+Step-by-Step Scoring Implementation

 import logging